 Symptoms during the later stages of the disease include pain in the abdomen, nausea, weight loss, yellow skin, fatigue, pain in the middle back, yellow eyes, loss of appetite and dark urine.

-Techniques used to diagnose pancreatic cancer include ultrasound, CT scans, MRI and, sometimes, PET scans.
+Techniques used to diagnose this fatal cancer include ultrasound, CT scans, MRI and, sometimes, PET scans.

 In April 2022, Fujitsu and the Southern Tohoku General Hospital announced the launch of a joint research project with Fujitsu Japan Limited and FCOM CORPORATION on an artificial intelligence technology for the early detection of pancreatic cancer from CT scans without contrast agent.